cwchentw/coru/README.md

 Such commented source files are primarily intended for use in **programming tutorials and demonstrative code snippets**, where line numbers help readers follow explanations more easily.

-## Project Status

-`coru` is usable and has been tested on several platforms.

-The current implementation contains some known architectural limitations.
-These issues generally **do not affect the basic functionality of the tool**, but they may make the internal codebase harder to extend or maintain collaboratively without future refactoring.

-At the moment, the project can be described as:

-- usable for practical purposes
-- primarily maintained by the original author
-- open to bug reports and small improvements
-- potentially subject to internal refactoring in future versions

-If you plan to build upon the codebase or contribute large changes, please note that some internal components may change in later revisions.

 ## coru and its Companion Program

 The `coru` toolset consists of two small utilities: